jguzauckas/java-1-1-console-printing/0. Notes/notes.md

 ## Assignment

-Now that you have gone through the notes for this section, you can check out the `assignment.md` and `Assignment.java` files to try a short assignment using this material.
+Now that you have gone through the notes for this section, you can check out `Initial Try` folder to try a short assignment using this material.